+Figure 6: Word online in the workspace of one topic group on the collaboration site.
+Invite others with the “Share” button.

-Use our Zoom meeting room for online meetings: https://itu.zoom.us/my/fgai4h.
+Topic/working groups can use our Zoom meeting room for online meetings: https://itu.zoom.us/my/fgai4h.
 Topic drivers and Working Group chairs are responsible for booking the meeting room.
 Please look for a free time slot in the calendar in the collaboration site and enter your meeting directly in the calendar (with the aforementioned link as location).
 Time zone of the calendar is Central European Time (CET).